This has been a great year for spring Chinook salmon returns in the Columbia River Basin.

 Extra fish not needed by our hatcheries go to the Tribes.
-The Service works closely with its Tribal partners to provide these extra salmon to their ceremonial and substance programs, already contributing thousands of surplus salmon to Tribes this year including:
+The Service works closely with its Tribal partners to provide these extra salmon to their ceremonial and subsistence programs.
+Our hatcheries have already contributed thousands of surplus salmon to Tribes this year, including:

 - Carson National Fish Hatchery contributed 282 to the Confederated Tribes and Bands of the Yakama Nation

 - Little White Salmon National Fish Hatchery contributed 4,219 to the Confederated Tribes and Bands of the Yakama Nation and 670 to the Confederated Tribes of the Warm Springs of Oregon

 - Warm Springs National Fish Hatchery contributed 218 to the Confederated Tribes of the Warm Springs of Oregon

 - Leavenworth Fisheries Complex, which includes Leavenworth and Winthrop National Fish Hatcheries, contributed 6,366 to the Confederated Tribes and Bands of the Yakama Nation, the Confederated Tribes of the Colville Reservation, the Kalispel Tribe of Indians, the Spokane Tribe of Indians and Coeur d’Alene Tribe.